Events

 OnItemUseAction

-The basis of an interaction, a callback that takes a ItemStack
+The basis of an interaction, a callback with two parameters and a return value:

 Modifying Worldgen defaults